1. Feature Overview

 - To search for specific territories, use the Search bar.

-- Alongside the relevant territory, click
+- Alongside the relevant territory, click the Actions icon.

 - To edit your territory, click Edit.